 In addition to a lace-trimmed veil, Jessica carried a wild, desert-inspired bouquet of orchids, lotus seeds, jasmine, hellebores, tuberoses, and ferns.

 The groom looked charming in his midnight blue suit from Canali, which he paired with a white shirt and silk tie.
-Just like his bride's flowers, Patrick's boutonniere channeled the Palm Springs aesthetic: an air plant, jasmine, and mini succulent were the perfect finishing touches for his attire.
+Just like his bride's flowers, Patrick's boutonniere channeled the Palm Springs aesthetic: an air plant, jasmine, and a mini succulent were the perfect finishing touches for his attire.

 The couple shared a private first look, then met up with their wedding party for pre-ceremony portraits.
 Patrick's groomsmen all wore gray pants and a white shirt and silk tie to match the groom.
 "They looked clean and relaxed," Jessica says.
 "We didn't find it necessary to subject our friends to suit jackets in the desert heat, and we liked the casual look of no dinner jackets."